AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/patching-new-fixtures-or-dimmers.md

 ---
 id: version-12.0-patching-new-fixtures-or-dimmers
-title: Patching new fixtures or dimmers
+title: Patching New Fixtures or Dimmers
-sidebar_label: Patching new fixtures or dimmers
+sidebar_label: Patching new Fixtures or Dimmers
 original_id: patching-new-fixtures-or-dimmers
 ---

-Fixture select buttons and handles
+Fixture Select Buttons and Handles
 ----------------------------------

 To control intelligent fixtures or dimmer channels, they must each be